osmanwako/Hello-microverse/README.md

 # 📖 Hello Microverse <a name="about-project"></a>

-> it the first traial hello microverse project
+This first traial hello microverse project

 ## 🛠 Built With <a name="built-with"></a>